rath/Vimdow/README.md

 # About Vimdow

-Vimdow is a window management application.
+Vimdow is a window management application for Mac OS X

 ## Mode